 He was not only creating a bargaining chip to try and get dirt on his rival but potentially harming a country in conflict with Russia.
 There were also accusations of attempts to obstruct Congress by refusing to co-operate with the congressional inquiry.

-In 2021, he is possibly going the process again (to be updated).
+In 2021, he is possibly going through the process again (to be updated).

 Impeachment of Bill Clinton: